securityfirst/tent-content/contents_en/assess-your-risk/security-planning/beginner/vulnerabilities-and-capacities.md

 [Title]: # (Vulnerabilities and Capacities)
 [Order]: # (4)

+### List vulnerabilities that make the threats you face more likely to happen to you, and your capacities to prevent threats or respond to them.

 ## Vulnerabilities

 A vulnerability is any factor which increases the liklihood of harm or loss.